nareshbhatia/bullsfirst-exercise/exercises/exercise-1-sign-in-age.md

 - Form handling and validation will be done using react-hook-form and yup.
 - The route for this page will be `/`.
 - On successful submit, simply console out the form values.
+- Make sure you have good unit test coverage, e.g. test that field validations are working.

 ## Getting Started